godbout/AlfredWorkflowUpdater/README.md

 ## in your Workflow Script

-Call the Alfred Workflow Updater tool with 2 parameters:
+1. Call the Alfred Workflow Updater tool with 2 parameters:
-1. your GitHub repo, like: "[godbout/WooshyWindowToTheForeground](https://github.com/godbout/WooshyWindowToTheForeground)"
+    * your GitHub repo, like: "[godbout/WooshyWindowToTheForeground](https://github.com/godbout/WooshyWindowToTheForeground)"
-2. the frequency threshold in minutes, like "60"
+    * the frequency threshold in minutes, like "60"

+2. Add an [`Environment Variable`](https://www.alfredapp.com/help/workflows/advanced/variables/#environment) called `alfred_workflow_updater_asset_name` that contains the name of your Alfred Workflow file as shown in the GitHub Releases.
+This is necessary because GitHub now loads assets dynamically and we can't grab the asset name through HTML scrapping.

 ## in your Alfred Results